JonasSchubert/Snowflake.Data.Xt/README.md

       .OpenAsync(cancellationToken)
       .ConfigureAwait(false);

-    var example = new SnowflakeDbCommand<Example>(snowflakeDbConnection) // Provide the snowflake database connection in the constructor
+    var example = new SnowflakeCommand<Example>(snowflakeDbConnection) // Provide the snowflake database connection in the constructor
       .Where(item => item.Address == address)
       .FirstOrDefaultAsync(cancellationToken)
       .ConfigureAwait(false);

-    var owner = new SnowflakeDbCommand<Owner>(snowflakeDbConnection) // Provide the snowflake database connection in the constructor and it will be reused
+    var owner = new SnowflakeCommand<Owner>(snowflakeDbConnection) // Provide the snowflake database connection in the constructor and it will be reused
       .Where(item => item.Name == example.OwnerName)
       .FirstOrDefaultAsync(cancellationToken)
       .ConfigureAwait(false);